Medically Reviewed by Dr P. E. Pancoast, MD

 Answer a few questions to get started

-You can find most sober living houses in residential neighborhoods around the world.
-This location setting is most comfortable and ideal for people trying to reintegrate into society.
+Most sober living houses are found in residential neighborhoods around the world.
+This supportive environment is comfortable and ideal for people trying to reintegrate into society.

 Sober living homes provide guided independence.
 This allows residents to function as normal adults while preventing them from falling back into old patterns.